Coinduction: an elementary approach

 \begin{lemma}~ \begin{itemize} \item In a complete lattice each subset has an infimum. \item Any complete lattice has the bottom and top elements. \item The dual of a complete lattice is also a complete lattice. \item For any set~$A$, the power set~$\Pow{A}$ is a complete lattice. \item If~$P_a$ is a CPO for each $a \in A$, then~$\prod_{a \in A}P_a$ is a CPO with~$\bot_{\prod_{a \in A}P_a}$ defined by $\bot_{\prod_{a \in A}P_a}(a) = \bot_{P_a}$. \item Every continuous function is monotone. \item Every CPO is chain-complete. \end{itemize} \end{lemma}

 It is also true that every chain-complete partial order is a~CPO~\cite[Theorem~8.11]{DaveyPriestley2002}.

-An initial (final) sequence of an endofunction on a partial order need not exist.
+An initial (final) sequence of a function on a partial order need not exist.
 Even if it exists, its limit need not exist.
-However, the situation is more definite for monotone endofunctions on~CPOs or complete lattices.
+However, the situation is more definite for monotone functions on~CPOs or complete lattices.

-\begin{theorem} Every monotone endofunction~$f$ on a CPO has the least fixpoint~$\mu f$.
+\begin{theorem} Every monotone function~$f$ on a CPO has the least fixpoint~$\mu f$.
 Moreover, $\mu f$ is the limit of the initial sequence of~$f$. \end{theorem}

 \begin{proof} See e.g.~\cite[Theorem~10.5 and Exercise~8.19]{DaveyPriestley2002}. \end{proof}